Chrijj/pod_org/README.md

  - archive old podcasts away
  - delete selected podcasts

+ # troublesome factors:
+  - trying to write to connected galaxy s . . .

  # Notes
   - shutil.copy2 apparently keeps more of the meta data than .copyfile
   - didn't notice any loss in the files I tested but safer to use .copy2 for now